Updated · Dec 03, 2022

 Fair warning, the system is sluggish.
 (As you might suspect.)

-In May 2019, the average time for a confirmation of a Bitcoin transaction was 12.31 minutes.
+The average time for a confirmation of a Bitcoin transaction is about 12 minutes.
 And while you wait for your transaction’s validation, your machines eat up quite a bit of your earnings.

 Bitcoin Mining Power Consumption